mpi-sws-rse/datablox/docs/messages/messages.rst

 Once all the blocks have been started successfully, the master enters its main execution loop.

+.. [#] The caretaker process is started at the beginning of the run
+       by the Engage infrastructure.

 .. [#] Note that this is a ZeroMQ connect, not a TCP/IP connect.
 ZeroMQ
        connects are lazy and sends may not be immediate.
 In this case, the send will not occur until the block has actually started